 Because apple cider vinegar is a potent antibacterial, it may help to prevent those pesky pimples from fully forming.

 There isn’t much evidence to support some of the most common ways people use apple cider vinegar for face care.
 Most reports are anecdotal.

-As a person gets older, their skin naturally loses its elasticity and wrinkles begin to form.
-One of the ways to minimize premature wrinkles is to take good care of your skin.
+As a person gets older, their skin naturally loses its elasticity, and wrinkles begin to form.
+One way to help minimize premature wrinkles is to take good care of your skin.

 Tightening the cells of the skin can also help to strengthen the skin and prevent wrinkles from forming.